-'Constitutional Amendment' The two words provoking today's special session at the General Assembly
+'Constitutional Amendment:' The two words provoking today's special session at the General Assembly

 Current law requires a three-member commission to consider the caption above the question, which could either summarize the proposal or simply give it a label.
 The commission has been accepting public comments before an August deadline.

-Several Republican leaders tell ABC11 they are worried the commission - which right now includes two Democrats and one Republican - will politicize those captions to read something like "Voter Suppression Act."
+Several Republican leaders told ABC11 they were worried the commission - which right now includes two Democrats and one Republican - would politicize those captions to read something like "Voter Suppression Act."

-In a one-on-one interview in his office, ranking Republican Rep. David Lewis (Harnett County) says Tuesday's special session will guarantee that all captions for the proposed amendments will comprise of two words - Constitutional Amendment.

-"We are making clear that the voters on their ballot will have a clear description that they're voting on a constitutional amendment," Lewis asserts.
+"We are making clear that the voters on their ballot will have a clear description that they're voting on a constitutional amendment," Rep. David Lewis (R-Harnett County) asserts.
 "Amendments to the Constitution is serious business, and we took a lot of time to write these amendments so that they will stand the test of time.
 We think voters understand it."

-Democratic lawmakers, meanwhile, are fuming about the special session.
+Democratic lawmakers, meanwhile, fumed about the special session.

 "These constitutional amendments from the beginning have been politicized," said NC Democratic spokesperson Robert Howard.
 "This is an election-year ploy for Republicans to bring voters to the polls and for Republicans to lock in some of the power that they know they're gonna lose in November."